roseymars/roseymars/README.md

 - 😊 Pronouns: she/her

-- 🔭   I’ve just graduated from a Full Stack Development bootcamp and am currently working on completing my portfolio pieces
+- 🔭 Graduate of a Full Stack Development bootcamp

 - 👀 On the lookout for my first Junior Dev role